Organ trade: Arguments against legalization

-Susceptibility to coercion

 Critics often argue that organ sales should remain prohibited because any market solution will take advantage of the poor.
 Specifically, they fear that a large financial incentive for donating organs will prove irresistible to individuals in extreme poverty: such individuals may feel like they have no choice but to agree to sell a kidney.
 Under these circumstances, the decision to sell cannot be regarded as truly voluntary.
-Consequently, it is appropriate for the government to protect poor people by prohibiting the sale of organs.

 Critics of legalization argue that proponents exaggerate the impact that a market would have on the supply of organs.
 In particular, they note that legalized organ sales may "crowd out" altruistic donations.
-In other words, people who would otherwise give their organs to relatives may decline to do so, opting instead to purchase the organ (or rely on the government to buy one) for their relatives.
-Proponents of markets counter that while altruistic donations might decrease slightly if organ sales were legalized, this decrease would be more than offset by the influx of organs.

 Legalization of human organ trading has been opposed by a variety of human rights groups.
 One such group is Organs Watch, which was established by Nancy Scheper-Hughes – a medical anthropologist who was instrumental in exposing illegal international organ-selling rings.
 Scheper-Hughes is famous for her investigations, which have led to several arrests due to people from developing countries being forced or fooled into organ donations.
 Like the World Health Organization, Organs Watch seeks to protect and benefit the poverty-stricken individuals who participate in the illegal organ trade out of necessity.

-Direct harms of organ selling

 Some opponents of markets adopt a paternalistic stance that prohibits organ sales on the grounds that the government has a duty to prevent harm to its citizens.
 Unlike the "coercion by poverty" line of argumentation discussed above, these critics do not necessarily question the validity of the donors' consent.
 Rather, they say that the dangers posed by donating an organ are too great to allow a person to voluntarily undertake them in exchange for money.
 As noted previously, critics of organ sales cite research suggesting that kidney sellers suffer serious consequences of the operation, faring far worse than altruistic kidney donors.
 Even if one assumes that kidney sellers will have similar outcomes to donors in a regulated market, one cannot ignore the fact that a nephrectomy is an invasive procedure that – by definition – inflicts some injury upon the patient.
-These critics argue that the government has a duty to prevent these harms, even if the would-be seller is willing to undertake them.

 A similar argument focuses on the fact that selling a kidney involves the loss of something unique and essentially irreplaceable on the part of the donor.
-Given the special value placed on bodily integrity in society, it is appropriate to outlaw the sale of body parts to protect that value.